Include a README or a data dictionary to explain labels (see Documentation Tab)

 Each row under that is a single record.

 All numbers should have the same number of decimal places.
 All dates should be formatted consistently.
 All text fields should use controlled vocabulary.
 All coded values should be consistent.
 Etc.

 Don't use color or comments to add meaning, this formatting will not migrate well into new formats and can easily be misunderstood.

 Instead, add another column with the information you want to note

-Have a method for noting "No Answer", "Null", or "Missing" values so these cells are not mistaken as zeros or otherwise misinterpretted
+Have a method for noting "No Answer", "Null", or "Missing" values so these cells are not mistaken as zeros or otherwise misinterpreted.

 The point of a spreadsheet is to have your data organized neatly so you can run calculations on it easily and/or reorder and filter your data.
-If you put notes in the document you limit your ability to do this
+Putting notes in the document limits your ability to do this.

 Double check your dates, numeric fields, and gene names